 Please make sure that all recycling is loose (not in bags), and clean - rinsing food containers/jars in your used washing up water should do.

-- Crisp and biscuit packets/sweet wrappers
+- crisp and biscuit packets, sweet wrappers

-- Polystyrene eg packaging, takeaway food trays
+- polystyrene such as packaging, takeaway food trays

-- Foil pouches eg pet food, coffee
+- foil pouches such as pet food, coffee

-- Pringle tubs
+- Pringle tubs with the metal bottoms

-- Wallpaper
+- wallpaper

-- Nappies and general waste
+- nappies and general waste

 Pyrex and drinking glasses, microwave plates, window glass - none of this glass waste can be recycled, so please put it into your black wheelie bin or take it to the household waste recycling centre.